-Jessica Sachs, M.D.
-As of February 1, 2021, Jessica Sachs's employment agreement provides for "at will" employment.
-Pursuant to the terms of her employment agreement, Dr. Sachs is entitled to an annual base salary of \$460,000.
-Dr. Sachs is also eligible for annual incentive compensation targeted at 40% of her base salary.
-Dr. Sachs is eligible to participate in the employee benefit plans generally available to full-time employees, subject to the terms of those plans.
-Pursuant to the terms of her employment agreement, if Dr. Sachs's employment is terminated by us without cause (as defined in her employment agreement), or by Dr. Sachs for good reason (as defined in her employment agreement), Dr. Sachs will receive any base salary through the date of termination, unpaid expense reimbursements, unused vacation accrued through the date of termination and any vested benefits under any employee benefit plan through the date of termination.
-Additionally, subject to Dr. Sachs's execution of a release of potential claims against us, Dr. Sachs will be entitled to receive: (i) a lump sum in cash in an amount equal to nine months of base salary, (ii) a monthly cash payment for nine months for medical and dental benefits or Dr. Sachs's COBRA health continuation period, whichever ends earlier and (iii) acceleration of vesting on any time-based Options in which Dr. Sachs would have vested if she had remained employed for an additional nine months.
-However, in the event that Dr. Sachs's employment is terminated by us without cause, or Dr. Sachs terminates her employment with us for good reason, in either case within 12 months following the occurrence of a change in control (as defined in her employment agreement), in lieu of the severance payments and benefits described in the preceding sentence and subject to Dr. Sachs's execution of a release of potential claims against us, Dr. Sachs will be entitled to receive: (i) a lump sum in cash in an amount equal to 12 months of base salary, (ii) a lump sum in cash in an amount equal to 100% of Dr. Sachs's target bonus for the then-current year, (iii) a monthly cash payment for 12 months for medical and dental benefits or Dr. Sachs's COBRA health continuation period, whichever ends earlier and (iv) acceleration of vesting on any time-based Options.
-During fiscal year 2020, Dr. Sachs served as both an employee and a consultant.
-While serving as an employee, Dr. Sachs's annual base salary in effect during 2020 was \$434,400 and her annual incentive compensation opportunity was targeted at 40%.
-Effective August 21, 2021 (the "Sachs Separation Date"), the Company changed Dr. Sachs's employment status by entering into a Separation Agreement (the "Sachs Separation Agreement") but Dr. Sachs continued to serve as our Chief Medical Officer as our consultant at the rate of \$525 per hour.
-Pursuant to the Sachs Separation Agreement, in exchange for granting and not revoking a customary release agreement after the Sachs Separation Date, Dr. Sachs received (i) severance pay in an amount equal \$434,400 and (ii) an amount equal to 100% of her target bonus, which equates to \$173,760.
-Pursuant to the terms of the Sachs Separation Agreement, Dr. Sachs was also eligible to receive reimbursement of COBRA premiums for health benefit coverage for up to twelve months, in an amount equal to the monthly employer contribution that the Company would have made to provide health insurance to Dr. Sachs had she remained employed with the Company, but Dr. Sachs did not elect COBRA continuation.
-Additionally, all equity awards held by Dr. Sachs became vested and exercisable or non-forfeitable as of the Sachs Separation Date.
+John Robinson, Ph.D.
+Dr. Robinson's employment agreement provides for "at will" employment.
+Pursuant to the terms of his employment agreement, Dr. Robinson is entitled to an annual base salary, which was set at \$454,750 for 2022.
+Dr. Robinson is also eligible for annual incentive compensation targeted at 40% of his base salary.
+Dr. Robinson is eligible to participate in the employee benefit plans generally available to full-time employees, subject to the terms of those plans.
+Pursuant to the terms of his employment agreement, if Dr. Robinson's employment is terminated by us without cause (as defined in his employment agreement) or by Dr. Robinson for good reason (as defined in his employment agreement), Dr. Robinson will receive any base salary through the date of termination, unpaid expense reimbursements, unused vacation accrued through the date of termination and any vested benefits under any employee benefit plan through the date of termination.
+Additionally, subject to Dr. Robinson's execution of a release of potential claims against us, Dr. Robinson will be entitled to receive: (i) a lump sum in cash in an amount equal to 12 months of base salary, (ii) a monthly cash payment for nine months for medical and dental benefits or Dr. Robinson's COBRA health continuation period, whichever ends earlier, (iii) a lump sum in cash in an amount equal to Dr. Robinson's target bonus for the then-current year pro-rated based on the portion of the year that Dr. Robinson was employed and (iv) acceleration of vesting on any time-based equity awards in which Dr. Robinson would have vested if he had remained employed for an additional nine months.
+However, in the event that Dr. Robinson's employment is terminated by us without cause, or Dr. Robinson terminates his employment with us for good reason, in either case within 12 months following the occurrence of a change in control (as defined in his employment agreement), in lieu of the severance payments and benefits described in the preceding sentence and subject to Dr. Robinson's execution of a release of potential claims against us, Dr. Robinson will be entitled to receive: (i) a lump sum in cash in an amount equal to 12 months of base salary, (ii) a lump sum in cash in an amount equal to 100% of Dr. Robinson's target bonus for the then-current year, (iii) a monthly cash payment for 12 months for medical and dental benefits or Dr. Robinson's COBRA health continuation period, whichever ends earlier and (iv) acceleration of vesting on all equity awards.